jhpyle/docassemble/_docs/fields.md

 An `event` statement acts just like `sets`: it advertises to **docassemble** that the question will potentially define a variable.

+In the following example, the variable `show_date` is never defined;
+it is simply sought.
+The [`task_not_yet_performed()`] function is used to make sure that the dialog box only appears once.

+{% include side-by-side.html demo="dialog-box" %}

+The `event` statement is important if you use the [roles] feature to conduct multi-user interviews.

 {% include side-by-side.html demo="event-role-event" %}

-In the example above, the `event` line tells **docassemble** that this [`question`] should be displayed to the user if **docassemble** encounters the `role_event`, which is a special "event" that can happen in multi-user interviews (see [roles]({{site.baseurl}}/docs/roles.html)).
+In the example above, the `event` line tells **docassemble** that this [`question`] should be displayed to the user if **docassemble** encounters the `role_event`, which is a special "event" that can happen in multi-user interviews.
 The event is triggered when the interview reaches a point when a person other than the current user needs to answer a question.
 For example, while a client is filling out an interview, the [interview logic] might call for a variable that can only be set by an advocate who reviews the client's answers.
 In this scenario, a `role_event` will be triggered.
 When this happens, **docassemble** will look for a [`question`] or [`code`] block that defines the variable `role_event`, and it will find the example question above.

 This directive can also be used to create screens that the user can reach from the menu or from hyperlinks embedded in question text.
 For